glitchgod/feedrss/README.md

 <hr>
 </hr>
 Current Version = 1.0.7
+<h2><strong>What it does:</strong></h2>
+This program doesnt edit,change, or effect your torrent downloader of choice, such as qbittorrent.
+What this program does is be an alternative to the torrent engines built in rss feed downloader.
+This is a seperat program and thus no manipulation to torrent engines is needed.
 <h2><strong>What it can do:</strong></h2>

 -Parse public rss feeds and filter them out based on premade groups, premade words, and your custom words.